mamu7211/YetAnotherCollege/README.md

 I'd be happy if you drop me a note at martin@seventy2eleven.de if you use this font, but you don't have to.

 The font is published using the SIL Open Font License v1.1.
-Please see *license.txt* for licensing details.
+Please see *license.md* for licensing details.

 ## Contact